Ringhu/pytorch_cifar_prune/README.md

 # pytorch_cifar_prune
-The pruning version of cifar classifier using distiller.
-Still in the development stage.
+The pruning version of cifar classifier using distiller.\n Still in the development stage.